team-friendo/signalboost/README.md

 For now we'll comment out this optional item because we need the Boost CLI to creat this channel on twillio:
 ```
-# Signup channel number // Optional Phone number used by Signalboost for the special "signup channel"
+# Support channel number // Optional Phone number used by Signalboost for the special "support channel"
 # Use Boost cli to create these, you only need the one specific to the mode you are running in
 # Format must be e164 (https://www.twilio.com/docs/glossary/what-e164), with the + and with no special characters